Learn More about the 988 Suicide & Crisis Lifeline

 Is this number only for suicide-related crises?

-A mental health or suicidal crisis is any situation in which a person’s behavior puts them at risk of hurting themselves or others and/or prevents them from being able to function well in the community.
+A mental health, substance use, or suicidal crisis is any situation in which a person’s symptoms, actions, feelings, or behaviors puts them at risk of harming themselves or others and/or prevents them from being able to care for themselves or function in their community.
+Some people worry they don’t meet the criteria for “crisis,” but there is no specified level of distress you have to be in to reach out.
+When you need help, contact 988.

-However, if you are not in a crisis, there are other services that may meet your current needs better, including a peer-support Warmline for emotional support or the NAMI HelpLine (1-800-950-NAMI or helpline@nami.org) for information, resources and support.
+If you don’t feel you need to reach out to 988, there are other services that may meet your current needs better, including a peer-support Warmline for emotional support or the NAMI HelpLine (1-800-950-NAMI, text “Helpline” to 62640, or [email protected]) for information, resources, and support.

 How can I reach 988?
 Only by phone?

-1) You’ll hear a message that you’ve reached the National Suicide Prevention Lifeline – you are in the right place!
-If you are a veteran, you can press “1” to reach the Veterans’ Crisis Line or “2” to reach the Spanish subnetwork for the Lifeline.
+2. If you are a veteran, you can press “1” to reach the Veterans’ Crisis Line.
+To access Spanish-language crisis services, you can press “2” to reach the Spanish subnetwork of the Lifeline.

-You can call or text 988 if you are concerned about someone else in distress who may need crisis support.
+You can call, text, or chat 988 if you are concerned about someone else who may need crisis support.
+The crisis counselor will work with you to identify next steps to support that individual.

 What languages are offered through 988?

+Yes, there are several options.
 In addition to text and chat services, teletype (TTY) is also available.
 TTY users can use their preferred relay service or dial 711 then 988.
+988 also offers video phone services to better serve Deaf and hard of hearing individuals seeking help through 988.

 Are there youth-specific supports available?

-There is not a youth-specific hotline or dedicated crisis counselors for youth callers, although some states may have their own youth crisis line separate from the 988 Suicide and Crisis Lifeline network.
-Regardless, staff are trained to support anyone in a crisis.
-Expanded Lifeline trainings are being implemented to ensure 988 call centers can provide appropriate, culturally competent care, specifically focused on communities that are at higher risk for suicide, including youth.
+Some states may have their own youth crisis line, but the 988 Lifeline network does not currently have a youth-specific hotline or dedicated crisis counselors for youth help seekers.
+Lifeline staff are trained to support anyone in a crisis and will work with you to get you the support you need.
+Expanded 988 trainings are being implemented to ensure 988 call centers can provide appropriate care with cultural humility, specifically focused on communities that are at higher risk for suicide, including youth.

 No. The support and services received from 988 crisis counselors is provided free of charge.
 However, standard messaging and data rates may apply to those who text 988 from their mobile phone.

-No. The support and services received from the 988 crisis counselors is provided free of charge, regardless of whether you have health insurance coverage.
+No. The support and services received from the 988 crisis counselors are provided free of charge, regardless of whether you have health insurance coverage.

 It will depend on your phone service whether a call or text to 988 will show up on your phone bill.
 Contact your phone service provider to learn more about how calls to 1-800 and other toll-free lines appear on your bill.